MrHaJu/Code-Institute-Projekt-1-CSS-HTML/testing.md

 ### W3C Validator

-The most popular HTML validator is [W3C](https://validator.w3.org/).
-There are two ways to validate the HTML for your first milestone - you can copy the live link for your site page and paste into the validate by URI field, or you can copy all the code for your page and paste this into the validate by direct input field.

-#### **URI Input**

-If you validate with your sites URL, you can run the validation and then copy the link from the address bar and insert the link here as your proof of validation.

-#### **Direct Input**

-If you validate with the code, you will need to screenshot the validation results and then link the image here.

 * [Index Page HTML](assets/images/testing/w3c/w3cindex.png)
 * [Projects Page HTML](assets/images/testing/w3c/w3cprojects.png)
 * [CV Page HTML](assets/images/testing/w3c/w3c-cv.png)
 * [Contact Page HTML](assets/images/testing/w3c/w3ccontact.png)

 #### **CSS Validation**

-CSS Validation can only be done by copying and pasting the CSS file contents into the direct input.
-Make sure that the checkbox for CSS is selected.

 * [style.css CSS](assets/images/testing/w3c/w3ccss.png)